UPPMAX/UPPMAX-documentation/docs/software/python.md

 This shows a list of Python packages that are installed.

-???- question "How does the output of `pip list` look like?"
+???- question "What does the output of `pip list` look like?"

     Here is an example: